peterhinch/micropython_eeprom/README.md

 These drivers support nonvolatile memory chips and the littlefs filesystem.

+Now includes support for 256 and 512KiB FRAM devices.

 Currently supported devices include technologies having superior performance compared to flash.
 Resultant storage has much higher write endurance.
 In some cases read and write access times may be shorter.
 EEPROM and FRAM chips have